How to Submit an Abstract if Awaiting Public Release in Light of U.S. Government Shut-Down:

 QZSS

 Japan’s Quasi-Zenith Satellite System (QZSS) became operational in 2018.
-Four future satellites are being planned to provide independent navigation capabilities over Japan.
-This session will have presentations from the government, contractors, universities, and industries.
-Attending the session, you will be fully informed about the QZSS regional satellite navigation program, including the latest QZSS program status, launch schedule of satellites, navigation performance, payload design/characteristics, receiver development, technical validation results, and application development activities.
+Four satellites are currently operational with an additional seven planned to provide independent navigation capabilities over Japan and the Asia Pacific region.
+This session will have presentations from government, contractors, universities, and industries.
+The session will fully inform on the QZSS regional satellite navigation program, including the latest QZSS program status, launch schedule of satellites, navigation performance, payload design/characteristics, receiver development, technical validation results, and application development activities.

 Dr. Takeyasu Sakai, National Institute of Maritime, Port and Aviation Technology